palewire/first-visual-story/readthedocs/index.rst

 We have data, but what does it look like?
 To visualize our data, we're going to use `plotly.js <https://plot.ly/javascript/>`_.
 Plotly.js is an open source library built on the popular `D3 <https://d3js.org/>`_ library, which powers a lot of the news graphics made with JavaScript you'll see.

+**But wait, why aren't we using D3?**

+You've probably heard of the data visualization library, D3 by Mike Bostock.
+It's a wonderful and incredibly powerful tool, but a little too powerful and complex for making simple bar charts.
+Instead we're going to use a library that abstracts the tools provided by D3 into something that's simpler to use.

 First, use npm to install plotly.js.

 .. code-block:: bash